SoftwareForScience/jiskefet-miscellaneous-and-discussion/Metadata-for-detector-commissioning.md

 # Detector general info

-This section lists the information which is stored for each detector, i.e., one value for each detector.
+This section lists the information which is stored for each detector, i.e., one value for each detector per run.

 | **Field** | **Description**                      | **Example**              |
 | --------- | ------------------------------------ | ------------------------ |